 As a fashion designer who appreciates the extraordinary, I felt compelled to check out this unconventional display of creativity from the designer who brought us the cone bra and man-skirts.
 So last Sunday afternoon I decided to take a field trip out to Manhattan’s sister borough.
 However, it wasn’t until I began to peruse the first of seven rooms within the exhibit that I began to realize how much Gaultier has not only contributed to the fashion world, but to the lingerie world as well.
 Row upon row of intricately crafted corsets held my attention.
 Mannequin after eerily life-like mannequin in hand-stitched bustiers made me marvel in delight like a kid in a lingerie candy store.
 It took all my self-control to refrain from handling each piece and trying them on right there in the exhibition hall!

-Here is a little history of Gaultier if you are not familiar with his work: French born and never formally trained, Gaultier began his career in the 1970’s quickly making a name for himself as the “Enfant Terrible” (aka: the terrible child) of fashion, utilizing shocking and gender bending ideas for his collections, while elevating the gritty punk-infused street style to the heights of the catwalk.
+Here is a little history of Gaultier if you are not familiar with his work: French-born and never formally trained, Gaultier began his career in the 1970s, quickly making a name for himself as the “Enfant Terrible” (“The Terrible Child”) of fashion.
+He did this by utilizing shocking and gender-bending ideas for his collections, while elevating the gritty punk-infused street style to the heights of the catwalk.
 The man responsible for men in skirts and women in suits titillated us with his portrayal of sexual freedom and irreverence.
 One of the first openly gay designers, Gaultier helped redefine the definition of female empowerment and shared with us a host of muses who helped to push the envelope of couture fashion even further, including a few of my favorites: Madonna, Karlie Kloss and Beth Ditto.

 Have you seen the Gaultier exhibit?
-In what way do you feel that he has contributed to the world of lingerie?
+In what way do you feel he has contributed to the world of lingerie?